✨ Professional Resume Review | Get Yours Today | Certified Experts

 A reverse-chronological resume highlights the following information:

-- Contact information – The information to include here is your name, phone number, email address, and location.
+• Contact information: Include your name, phone number, email address, and location here.

-- Relevant skills – You can include any relevant skills that’ll market you for the job post.
+• Relevant skills: You can include any relevant skills that will market you for the job post.
 Include technical and soft skills.

 When to Use a Chronological Resume Format

-A reverse-chronological format is ideal for job seekers with several years of work experience in the same industry and seeking career advancement in the same industry.
+A reverse-chronological format is ideal for job seekers with several years of work experience in the same industry who are seeking career advancement in that industry.

 Your hiring manager will want consistency in your career path to know whether you’re worth the job.

-Your various roles in every position in each field will play a significant role in determining whether you have the necessary qualifications.
+Your various roles in every position in each field will significantly affect whether you have the necessary qualifications.

 A reverse-chronological format is not ideal for job seekers with considerable gaps in their work history.

-Also, if you’re seeking a job in a different field, you may want to consider using another format.
+Also, consider using another format if you’re seeking a job in a different field.

-However, you can explain why there are gaps in your work experience if you still insist on using a reverse-chronological format.
+However, if you still insist on using a reverse-chronological format, you can explain why there are gaps in your work experience.

 Pros